tommylai088/azure-notification-hubs-express-demo/README.md

 Open index.ts
 In line 19, you can replace it with your azure notification config

-You need to build it and start the node server.
+Build it and start the node server.
 ```sh
 npm run build
 ```